 I chair the program on computing and networking.
 The summer program is a real trip, with 80 fantastic students from 35 countries, and we also do shorter programs through the year both locally and around the world.
 It's at SingularityU.org

 rec.humor.funnyYou may also know me because I started the net's most widely read newsgroup, rec.humor.funny.
 RHF is a moderated newsgroup devoted to comedy.
 Each day, what people estimate are a half million readers send in the lastest (and not-so-latest) jokes they have heard.
 The moderator picks just the very best and sends them back out the newsgroup.
-I edited it until 1992, and then passed that task on to Maddi Hausmann, who recently quit, returning the task to me.
-In May, 1995 I selected Jim Griffith, who now has the job.
-I still provide the resources for it, though.
+I edited it until 1992, and then passed that task on to Maddi Hausmann, who was followed in 1995 by Jim Griffith who ran it until the late 2010s.
+I maintain it now, though it's in disrepair.
 A rec.humor.funny home page describes some of my adventures as one of the first people to be banned on the net.
 RHF articles continue to be the most widely read thing on the internet and USENET today.

 For a few years I also did the same thing on the GEnie online service, known as the TeleJoke Round Table.
 That stopped in 1993.

 In its way, rec.humor.funny was also what led to the creation of ClariNet.
 Due to RHF and other matters, we sued the Justice Dept. to get the Communications Decency act declared unconstitutional, and we won in the supreme court.

 I've also published several jokebooks with material from rec.humor.funny.
 These can still be ordered, and you can find out about them here.

 I've also released a new compilation of the very best from those books, plus some more in The Internet Jokebook from Peer-to-Peer publishing.